dem1995/machine-learning/curriculum/probability/probability.md

 ![Neon "Braum's Ice Cream" sign.
 The letters B R and A are lit up](braums_incorrect.jpg "Lit-up Braum's Ice Cream Sign fail"){:height="200px" width="200px"}

-Exercise: briefly think through what the sample space/event space would be for the lights of a a Snap Fitness™ location (and what events you might want to avoid if you were responsible for it).
+**Exercise**: briefly think through what the sample space/event space would be for the lights of a a Snap Fitness™ location (and what events you might want to avoid if you were responsible for it).

 ![Neon "Snap Fitness" sign.
 The letters N A and P are lit up, followed by "Fitness"](nap_fitness.png "Lit-up Snap Fitness Sign fail"){:height="200px" width="200px"}